 “Be More Chill” has many more musical numbers than an average production at Sinclair, and with that includes the need for choreography.
 Frequent Sinclair collaborator Rodney Veal is in charge of that aspect of the play.

-Another point of interest is Sarah Parrott, the sound designer of the musical.
+Another person of interest is Sarah Parrott, the sound designer of the musical.
 All of the sound effects and voice clips are found or created from scratch by her.
 She also handles getting microphones on the actors and pit orchestra.

 She is a second year Sinclair student that has participated in national competition, including the Kennedy Center American College Theater Festival (KCACTF).
 She won an award of merit and a presenter award.